Raw milk regulations

 Consumers will be asked for contact details

-Farmers selling raw milk will ask for your name, address and phone number, which will be recorded along with the volume and date of sale.
+Farmers selling raw milk must ask for your name, address and phone number, which is recorded along with the volume and date of sale.
 Alternatively, farmers may provide a place for you to record these details.
 This will enable them to contact you if a batch of milk fails safety testing.

-While these regulations are intended to better manage the health risks of raw milk, they will not eliminate them.
-The safest option is to consume only pasteurised milk, or to heat your raw milk to 70 degrees Celsius and hold it at that temperature for 1 minute.
+While these regulations are intended to better manage the health risks of drinking raw milk, they will not eliminate them.
+The safest option is to consume only pasteurised milk or to heat your raw milk to 70°C and hold it at that temperature for 1 minute.
 If you don't have a thermometer, heat the milk until it reaches boiling (or scald the milk).

 Who to contact